- Find shelter immediately. Go to a sturdy building that will withstand high winds. Avoid electrical appliances and telephones.

 MemphisWeather.net's "Storm Center" is your one-stop shop for severe weather information.
 The MWN Storm Center includes Mid-South radar, a clickable watch/warning map that updates as new alerts are issued by the NWS, recent storm reports, maps outlining severe risk areas from the severe weather experts at the Storm Prediction Center, and severe weather safety tips.
 If you are looking for information on severe weather in the Mid-South, the MWN Storm Center is the place to start!

 Also, don't forget our mobile severe weather alerting tool that capitalizes on the convenience of mobile app technology!
 StormWatch+ will alert you if you are in the path of the storm via mobile phone, even if you are asleep.
 In addition, the StormWatch+ EnRoute feature will alert you if you drive into a severe weather warning!
-StormWatch+ is available within the MWN mobile apps for Android and iPhone.
+StormWatch+ is available within the MWN mobile apps for Android and iOS devices.
 Learn more or download the app by visiting StormWatchPlus.com on your computer or mobile device.

 |Severe wind reports (58+ mph) in the Mid-South by month.
 Most high wind reports occur in spring and summer, though they can occur in any month.
 Courtesy NWS-Memphis.|